L.ECO-221: Principles of Microeconomics

 L.ECO-349: Government, Business & the Public Sector

 A study of the relationship between market power and economic performance and the role of government in the U.S. economy combined with a survey of U.S. antitrust laws, taxation, and public utility regulation.
-Restrictions: Not open to first year students.
+Not open to first year students.
 3 credits.

 L.ECO-351: Labor Economics